Israel of God

 In response, Jesus points to the temple and says in Matthew 24:2 “You see all these, do you not?
 Truly, I say to you, there will not be left here one stone upon another that will not be thrown down.”
 They then ask Jesus for signs, which would lead up to this destruction of the temple.
 Jesus answers their questions about the Temple in verses 2-34 of Matthew 24.

 From Matthew 23 we see that Jesus, in the context of Matthew 24, is talking to his disciples about a judgment which was coming on the nation of Israel in the city of Jerusalem, for their sins.
 In this prophecy Jesus placed it in the time frame of that generation presently living, “I tell you the truth, all this will come upon this generation.
 (Mt 23:36)

 As we move into Matthew 24 the disciples ask Jesus three questions.
 “As he sat on the Mount of Olives, the disciples came to him privately, saying, “Tell us, when will these things be, and what will be the sign of your coming and of the end of the age?”
 (Mt 24:3) Their first question is when will these things happen?
 What are the “these things” that the disciples are asking about?
 Well, they are the things he just told them in Matthew 23.
-The second question is what will be the sign (singular) of your coming, and the third question is when will the end of the age, or the world, happen.
+The second question is what will be the sign (singular) of his coming, and the third question is when will the end of the age, or the world, happen.

 One of the problems with understanding Matthew 24 is how Jesus answered these questions.
 He uses a code language called apocalyptic literature to veil what he was saying from the outsiders.
 In other words, he was trying to confuse those that did not understand the Jewish culture and the highly figurative language used by them during turbulent periods of their history.
 This language is often used to cloak or shroud a message of destruction on the outsiders and the enemies of God.
 In this case, it was the Romans.